LashaMetreveli/game-store-concept/README.md

 Use Navigation Bar to visit the pages.

-You can not use a cart without authentication.
+You can not use cart without authentication.

 ### Authentication
 Click Log In / Sign Up to authenticate.